 Find the Python Path using

-Copy the Script to use in the action
+From the command prompt copy the script to use in the action.

 or in my case